smafraim/smafraim/README.md

 - ⚡ Fun fact: ...
 -->

 I'm currently a final year student in Computer Science and working on Data Analysis and Machine learning.
 I'm looking to collaborate on projects/challenges with outsiders on the same interest as me in Omdena or any other ways.
-I'm currently learning about Computer vision and Neural networks as well.
+Moreover, I'm learning about Computer vision and Neural networks as well.
 Fun fact is I never knew that I'd be this much of a geek.

 #### 🌐 Socials: